 The school's overall effectiveness is acceptable.
 This is the same outcome as in the previous review visit in January 2023.
 The school has expanded since the last review with almost double the number of students, 56% new teachers and new management and premises.
 Students are well behaved with positive attitudes and good relationships with the teachers.
 A caring ethos permeates all aspects of the school, ensuring students' safety.
 The principal has been in school for 11 years and was an acting principal in the previous review.
 The school leaders are committed to the school and are well supported by the management's positive involvement.
 The school faces challenges with the increased number of students and new teachers.
 The infrastructure is spacious with specialist facilities for the students.
-The learning environment is not always conducive with the increased number of students and limited resources in some cramped classrooms in Phase 1 and 2.
-Teachers have had professional development, but this is not specific to their individual needs, as support is needed in Phase 1, KG and in data analysis.
+The learning environment is not always conducive with the increased number of students and professional development, but this is not specific to their individual needs, as support is needed in Phase 1, KG and in data analysis.
 Regular monitoring by the principal and governors is beginning to have an impact.
 Provision for special education needs (SEN) has improved.
 The curriculum requires further modification and plans shared with the social worker to meet the different needs of all students.